Spiritualist mediums might be more prone to immersive mental activities and unusual auditory experiences early in life, according to new research.

 They found that these spiritualists have a proclivity for absorption — a trait linked to immersion in mental or imaginative activities or experience of altered states of consciousness.

-Mediums are also are more likely to report experiences of unusual auditory phenomena, like hearing voices, often occurring early in life.
+Mediums are also more likely to report experiences of unusual auditory phenomena, like hearing voices, often occurring early in life.

 Many who experience absorption or hearing voices encounter spiritualist beliefs when searching for the meaning behind, or supernatural significance of, their unusual experiences, the researchers said.